The world needs a leader in brain and spine treatment and research. Ohio State’s Neurological Institute seeks to be that leader.

-Ohio State is one of the first medical centers in the country to combine five neuroscience-related specialties into a single, integrated program.
-With five hospitals, 10 ambulatory care centers and a neurological research institute, Ohio State is designed to rapidly unlock the mysteries of the brain and to pioneer therapies and technology on every neurological front.
+Ohio State is one of the first health centers in the country to combine five neuroscience-related specialties—Neurology, Neuroscience, Neurosurgery, Physical Medicine and Rehabilitation, Psychiatry and Behavioral Health—into a single, integrated program.
+With seven hospitals, more than 100 outpatient/ambulatory care centers and a Neuroscience Research Institute, Ohio State rapidly unlocking the mysteries of the brain and to pioneer therapies and technology on every neurological front.

 We’re leading the way in expert, compassionate care for patients with a brain, spine or neurological condition.

 ALS: Keegan Hale